cube2222/octosql/README.md

 Available SQL constructs: Select, Where, Order By, Group By, Offset, Limit, Left Join, Right Join, Inner Join, Distinct, Union, Union All, Subqueries, Operators, Table Valued Functions.

-Available SQL types: Int, Float, String, Bool, Time, Tuple (array), Object (e.g. JSON)
+Available SQL types: Int, Float, String, Bool, Time, Duration, Tuple (array), Object (e.g. JSON)

 ### Describe
 You can describe the current plan in graphviz format using the -describe flag, like this: